paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 1. If the payload is an `IDisposable`, call `Dispose()` otherwise do nothing
 2. The class has a method `static ClassName DeactivateItem(){doSomething();}`
 3. Set `Cache<T>.DeactivateItem = (item) => item.doSomething()`
 ##### ReactivateItem

-To reactivate an item may require additional activities.
-Reopen the connection, restart the prefab or whatever.
-The actions are the same as above with R replacing D.
+To reactivate an item needs activities such as reopening the connection or restarting the prefab.
+Use the same three options as above, but us `Reactivate`.
 #### Using a Cached Item

-A Cache is only as good as the housekeeping.
-If a cached item gets forgotten about, recycling fails, garbage disposal fails and the object remains on an active list.
-There does not appear to be a safe way using the garbage collector that does not end up making more garbage.
+A cache requires housekeeping.
+If a cached item gets forgotten, recycling fails, garbage disposal fails and the object remains on an active list.
+There is not a safe way using the garbage collector that does not end up making more garbage.
 Please prove me wrong.

-For sequential code (even waiting for Coroutines meets this criterion), wrapping said code in `using` is the best option.
+For sequential code (even waiting for Coroutines meets this criterion), wrapping said code in `using` is the best choice.

 ```c#
 var agnostic = Cache<Agnostic>.Instance;